Integrate

 User claimed flow

-OTP-based registration.
-Choose one or both entrypoints: anonymous start (issues a credential up front, OTP claim later) or email required (no credential until the OTP is verified).
+The user authorizes the agent by signing in to your service and confirming a 6-digit user_code the agent surfaces to them.
+Choose one or both entrypoints: anonymous start (issues a pre-claim assertion up front, claim later) or service_auth (no assertion until the ceremony completes).
 Skip this section if you're only implementing agent verified.

 Sequence